 Click Create Token.

 The generated token is displayed on the Automation and Integration APIs screen.

 You can use only one authentication token for the specified API type(s).
-To change the token or the API type, delete the existing one and then add a new token.
+To change the token or the API type, click Edit.

 Any subsequent API request message that contains the deleted authentication token will fail.